-The National Liaison(s) shall be a participating member(s) of the State Executive Council, and if elected at the national level, a participating member of the National Executive Council.
-If not elected at the national level, their duties will depend on activities needed for the year.
+Should the National Officer Candidate(s) be elected at the national level, they will become a participating member of the National Executive Council and will relinquish their position on the State Executive Council.
+If not elected at the national level, the National Officer Candidate will assume the National Liaison position on the State Executive Council and duties will depend on activities needed for the year.